Chrystul Kizer, the Wisconsin Supreme Court and a watershed sex-trafficking case

 But the prosecution said the law applies only to crimes that were a “direct result” of the actions of a trafficker, such as a victim being ordered to commit a crime.
 Kizer, Barber said, should have to rely on the standard self-defense laws that would require her to prove she was in imminent threat of great bodily harm.

-Even if Barber loses on that front, he could win on another: Instead of being acquitted of first-degree homicide, he argued, Kizer’s charge should be only mitigated, meaning reduced from first-degree to second-degree.
+Even if Barber loses on that front, he could win on another: Instead of Kizer’s being acquitted of first-degree homicide, he argued, her charge should be only mitigated, meaning reduced from first-degree to second-degree.
 If his argument is successful, Kizer could no longer receive a life sentence, but she could still face up to 60 years in prison if convicted.
 Some justices seemed open to that argument.

 It will probably be two to four months before they release their written decision, which is expected to include a set of jury instructions that will define what kinds of crimes can be considered a “direct result” of trafficking.

-If Kizer’s public defenders believe her circumstances meet that definition, they will present their case to a circuit court judge.
+If Kizer’s public defenders believe that her circumstances meet that definition, they will present their case to a circuit court judge.
 If the judge agrees that there is “some evidence” her crimes fit, then the case could go before a jury.
 Kizer’s team could present evidence of what she endured, expert testimony on how trauma affects the brains of children and explanations for each act she committed.

 That opportunity would be a significant shift from previous cases in which child sex-trafficking victims were charged in the deaths of their abusers.
-In most, evidence about the trafficking they experienced was ruled inadmissible, or objected to as defaming the deceased.
+In most, evidence about the trafficking they experienced was ruled inadmissible or objected to as defaming the deceased.
 As a result, most victims with stories similar to Kizer’s have been painted as “child prostitutes” or juvenile delinquents making up stories to cover their tracks.
 Most have been convicted or taken plea deals for lengthy sentences.

 But as the public has come to better understand the traumatic impact of this kind of abuse, convicted trafficking survivors, including Sara Kruzan, Cyntoia Brown and Alexis Martin, have been released from prison.